CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 * For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?

-⋅⋅⋅As the number of boids grows, the FPS will decrease, that's because more data needs to be computed if the number of boids increase.
+As the number of boids grows, the FPS will decrease, that's because more data needs to be computed if the number of boids increase.

 * For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?

-⋅⋅⋅The change of block count and block size does not affect the performance dramatically, but it has some improvement before 32.
+The change of block count and block size does not affect the performance dramatically, but it has some improvement before 32.

 * For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?

-⋅⋅⋅Yes.
+Yes.
 We can see the great improvement when the number of boids > 50000.
 Coherent uniform grid sort the array to skip a searching step to improve the performance.

 * Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?

-⋅⋅⋅Yes.

 ![](images/27vs8.png)